RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 Erie Basin, WWII war materials ready to be shipped.
 International News Service photograph, March 1941.
 Collection of PortSide NewYork

-During much of these 100 years, Red Hook has a combination of industry, residences built on the street grid, shantytowns off the grid, and undeveloped land - what zoning language now calls "mixed-use;" and Red Hook remains a mixed-use area in 2024.
+During much of these 100 years, Red Hook has a combination of industry, residences built on the street grid, shantytowns off the grid, and undeveloped land - what zoning language now calls "mixed-use;" and Red Hook remains a mixed-use area until this day.

 Shantytowns - not to be confused with squatters - are low-income, hardscrabble housing that is common in Brooklyn and Manhattan through the 1800s where the residents often build the home and pay "ground rent" for the land.
 The shantytown residents get no heat, water, sewage or waste removal services, and the roads are not paved.
-Residents often keep livestock and have small businesses on site taking in sewing or running taverns or processing waste (rag picking, scrap metal).
+Residents often keep livestock and have small businesses on site taking in sewing or running taverns or processing waste (rag picking, scrap metal) making them also .
 For more, see our essay "Shantytowns, affordable housing, back in the day."

 Amazingly, despite a booming economy that has Erie Basin become the busiest maritime facility in the nation and be the heart of Brooklyn's port of international significance, Red Hook still retains open land and shantytowns, vestiges of its watery shoreline, until the 1930s.